RoamJS/oura-ring/README.md

 Import your Oura Ring daily summaries on a given day into your daily note page!

+## Important Notice

+> As of v1.1.0 (2024-02), this extension will route your personal access token through SamePage's backend while importing your Oura data.

+This change is necessary to comply with Oura's security policies.
+If you would like to see exactly what is happening, please refer to our [open source endpoint](https://github.com/samepage-network/samepage.network/blob/main/api/apps/oura/get.ts).

+We take your privacy seriously, and your personal access token is only used temporarily during the data import process.
+It is not stored with us nor shared with or any third parties.

 ## Usage

-> Warning: as of v1.1.0 (2024-02) this extension will route your personal access token through SamePage's backend while importing your Oura data.
-We do not store your personal access token.

 You'll first need to add your personal access token associated with your Oura Ring account to the `Token` field in your Roam Depot Settings.
 The extension needs this in order to access your personal data.
 [Click here](https://cloud.ouraring.com/personal-access-tokens), to generate your own personal access token.